 Charlotte Despard was an ally of Saklatvala, despite herself being considered to stand for Battersea North again.
 In the election she would work to mobilise Irish voters for him.
 The consensus is that John Archer was the prime mover in the campaign to select Saklatvala.
 Archer also helped broker national Labour support for his candidacy in 1922 and 1923, and de facto support in 1924 when he was elected as a Communist.
 He was the election agent all three times.

 In July 1921, shortly after Saklatvala’s selection, Archer introduced him to speak in a session on colonial liberation at the Pan-African Congress conference organised in London by WEB DuBois.

-Saklatvala’s 1922 election address discussed possible prejudice against him as an Indian (calling Labour “the Party of International Brotherhood”), but in fact that was not a significant factor.
-Anti-communism was far more important.
+Saklatvala’s 1922 election address discussed possible prejudice against him as an Indian (calling Labour “the Party of International Brotherhood”), but that seems to have been a relatively minor factor in Battersea.
+Anti-communism was more important.

 The capitalist parties and the press attempted to drive a wedge between the Communists and the broad labour movement - at that stage, without success.
 Saklatvala had been selected by a large majority and Battersea Labour was enthusiastically united around him.

 CPers were prominent in his campaign, but emphasised unity with the broad labour movement.
 The CP’s 1922 manifesto was titled “A United Front Against the Capitalist Enemy”.
 Saklatvala’s leaflet used the headline “Labour’s United Front”, above statements from a spectrum of labour movement and other figures, including Arthur MacManus on behalf of the CP but also J R Clynes, chair of the Parliamentary Labour Party.
 It also quoted a resolution from the first All-India Trade Union Congress, held in November 1920.